fastr/fastr.github.com/_posts/2010-08-12-omap-dvsdk-on-openembedded.md

   * [C64x+ DSP Library (DSPLIB) (direct link)](http://focus.ti.com/lit/sw/sprc834/sprc834.gz) [local](/files/C64x+DSPLIB-2.1-Linux-Install.bin)
     * `C64x+DSPLIB-2.1-Linux-Install.bin` is packaged incorrectly as `sprc834.gz` when it should be `sprc834.tgz` or `sprc834.tar.gz`... or `C64x+DSPLIB-2.1-Linux-Install.tar.gz` would have been best.
+    * I don't know how you can actually include this library in a project.
+I [posted to the TI forum](http://e2e.ti.com/support/embedded/f/354/p/60639/217114.aspx#217114) about it... awaiting reply.

 Installing
 =======